Robustness of dark energy phenomenology across different parameterizations: Dark Energy Models

-In analogy with thawing quintessence above, we can refer to this as \textit{Non-minimal Thawing Quintessence} as it will phenomenologically capture the behavior of dark energy models with this kind of non-minimal coupling and an arbitrary potential.
-For example, it captures the behavior of non-minimal models with an exponential potential and with a hilltop potential which have been studied in \cite{Wolf:2024stt, Ye:2024ywg, Ye:2024zpk}, as again this form can be seen as corresponding to a Taylor expansion in the potential.
+In analogy with thawing quintessence above, we can refer to this as \textit{Non-Minimal Thawing Quintessence} as it will phenomenologically capture the behavior of dark energy models with this kind of non-minimal coupling and an arbitrary potential.
+For example, it captures the behavior of non-minimal models with a simple exponential potential and with a hilltop potential which have been studied in \cite{Wolf:2024stt, Ye:2024ywg, Ye:2024zpk}, as again this form can be seen as corresponding to a general Taylor expansion in the potential.
 In \cite{Wolf:2024stt}, it was demonstrated that such models can saturate much of the thawing region of the CPL $(w_0, w_a)$ plane.
-While a full Bayesian analysis of this model is currently in preparation, here we will focus on the phenomenology and whether or not the aforementioned dark energy parametrizations are equipped to capture it.
+See also \cite{Wolf:2025jed} for a full Bayesian analysis where it is found that this type of non-minimally coupled dark energy model is strongly favoured over $\Lambda$CDM.
+However, in this paper, we will focus on the phenomenology and whether or not the aforementioned dark energy parametrizations are equipped to capture it.